 The prospects for making a prosperous living in this field are excellent for the foreseeable future.
 Naturopathic medicine continues to gain acceptance and recognition throughout the United States and Canada.
 The income range for naturopathic physicians varies widely.

 Established naturopathic physicians who run large busy practices or partner with others to run practices make an average estimated net income of $80,000 to $90,000 per year—and may make upwards of $200,000.
 A beginning naturopathic physician just starting up his or her practice, working part-time or building a staff, generally earns less than these averages for the first years of practice.
-Early residency positions reflect incomes between $20,000 and $30,000 per year.
+The base salary for a CNME naturopathic residency is $34,000.

 Graduates of CNME-accredited naturopathic medical institutions are eligible to sit for the Naturopathic Physicians Licensing Examination.
 Only graduates from naturopathic medical schools accredited by the Council on Naturopathic Medical Education are eligible to sit for the professional board exams in states that require them.
 Graduates from accredited schools are eligible to practice in any state in which they meet the licensing or state requirements.
 In some states, graduates are required to pass rigorous professional board exams in order to be licensed as primary care general practice physicians.